RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 ========

 phase2-days.R is run with PHASE = 1 to check what the MASE is for phase 1.
 For the competition data, this was 0.5166.
 Then the exact same approach is used with PHASE = 2 for Phase 2 to avoid bugs.
+(Clearing the R workspace in between.
+I had a frustrating number of unreproducible results).
 Each phase takes about half an hour on my laptop.

 The final MASE for my phase 1 submission was 0.6320 and after getting access to the individual time series - 0.5166.